railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/linux.markdown

     ```

 8. Rebuild the shim binaries.
 You should do this any time you install
-   a new Ruby binary (for example, when installing a new Ruby version,
-   or when installing a gem that provides a binary).
+   a Ruby gem that provides a command-line command.

     ```text
     rbenv rehash